 When you’re in this business of fixing and maintaining technology – one of the most common questions you’ll be asked is “What do I look for in a new computer?”.
 While I’m usually obliged to ask for more about the prospective computer in question – sometimes the brand names come up and sometimes it’s just a general question because the customer wants to buy a new one.
 Coming to me (the IT Guy) is a good step and a worthwhile use of time, but without me, what kind of stuff can you do to find the computer that’s best for you?

-We’ve all been in tech challenged situations asking for help from the tech expert.
-You may be overwhelmed by a problem and just want ot to work.
-You want to just get this thing fixed and move on.
 You want to explain what’s happening, but you’re no technology expert, right?
 Well, I want to let you in on a very important little secret.
 How you describe your issue and the questions you ask are essential to correcting your issues.
 Here, let me show you how to master this very important skill.

-The worst thing that can happen is often the easiest thing to do.
-Namely, I speak of the damage that comes from getting your computer, phone or other electronics wet.
 Apparently, the most common way to destroy a phone is by dropping it into a toilet (though, you want to take “studies” with a grain of salt).
 If you’re a heavy mobile phone user, at some point you’ll drop your phone or device into some liquid substance at some point.
 I had the same thing happen to my laptop, and I wanted to share how I managed to return the laptop to a working state.

-Many times I talk to people inside my industry and outside – thinking about getting into the industry; they tend to be lacking in knowledge of TCP/IP and proper IP Addressing conduct.
-I often go into offices that have been previously set up and find the network is 184.108.40.206, or all of the hosts on the network are directly connected to the Internet.
 While these practices all work, this industry is begging for consistency and there are recommendations as to the proper use of IP addressing to simplify your network management.
 Have you ever wondered why a network’s hosts might be numbered 10.x.x.x or 192.168.0.x?